ujjwalrajput-git/Lung-Cancer-Prediction/README.md

 | Multinomial Naive Bayes| 75.2%           |
 | Support Vector Classifier (SVC) | 93.9%  |
 | Random Forest          | 94.5%           |

+For further details on the methodology and a more comprehensive analysis, refer to our published research paper on *IEEE Xplore*: [Lung Cancer Prediction using Random Forest and Comparative Analysis of Other Classification Algorithms](https://ieeexplore.ieee.org/document/10730856).

 ## Contributing
 Contributions are welcome!
 Feel free to submit a pull request or open an issue for any enhancements or bug fixes.